mattermost/mattermost-developer-documentation/site/content/contribute/mobile/e2e/file-structure.md

 2. `/detox/e2e/test` or [Test Files](https://github.com/wix/Detox/blob/master/docs/APIRef.TestLifecycle.md)
     - To start writing tests:
         - Create a new file (e.g. `login.e2e.js`) in the `/detox/e2e/test` folder.
-    - Subfolder naming convention depends on test grouping, which is usually based on the general functional area (e.g. `/detox/e2e/test/messaging/` for "Messaging").
+    - The subfolder naming convention depends on the test grouping, which is usually based on the general functional area (e.g. `/detox/e2e/test/messaging/` for "Messaging").
     - Test cases that require an enterprise license should fall under `/detox/e2e/test/enterprise/`.
 This is to easily identify license requirements, both during local development and production testing for enterprise features.
 3. `/detox/.detoxrc.json` for Detox [configuration](https://github.com/wix/Detox/blob/master/docs/APIRef.Configuration.md).
 4. `/detox/package.json` for all dependencies related to Detox end-to-end testing.